New J.D. Students - Our Fall 2023 Application is now open.

 Important: All decisions will be communicated via email.
 Decisions are not released by phone, except for US military personnel stationed abroad.

 If admitted, a nonrefundable deposit of $500 is required to reserve a seat.
 Please note: The seat deposit deadline and instructions for remitting payment are on the letter of acceptance.
 This deposit will be credited to your tuition upon registration.
-Please make check or money order payable to Stetson University College of Law.
+Please make a check or money order payable to Stetson University College of Law.
 Credit cards are also accepted.

 Qualifications for Admission to the Bar